 - July 30 - 5 p.m.
 CDT for the spring review cycle

 - Applications cannot be successfully submitted after the deadline

-- Sign in with your My.AmericanHeart.for Professionals username and password to apply online through the Council Awards Application System.
+- Sign in with your My.AmericanHeart.org username and password to apply online through the Council Awards Application System.

 - Complete all sections of the application in order to avoid delay.
 Incomplete applications cannot be successfully submitted.